-Granites usually are classified as Igneous rocks obtained from molten masses or magmas.
-There is evidence that the origin of some granites may be attributed to regional metamorphism or pre-existing rocks.
-Rearrangement and re-crystallization taking place without a liquid or molten stage.
+Granites are usually classified as igneous rocks obtained from molten masses or magmas.
+There is evidence that the origin of some granites may be attributed to regional metamorphism of pre-existing rocks; rearrangement and re-crystallization taking place without a liquid or molten stage.

-Granite is classified in (3) different groups as follows:
+Granite is classified into three different groups as follows: